Nice to be with you on this, the last Friday of summer.

 I asked police officers what the big banner said in the town hall square where they all ended up.

-And the police officer that could speak English said, it says we proudly stand with our American brothers and sisters.
+And the police officer that could speak English said, it says, we proudly stand with our American brothers and sisters.

-Thanks, Johnny Donovan, uh East Coast campus of the Limbaugh Institute for Advanced Conservative Studies, where there's never a final exam, but we are tested every day.
+Thanks, Johnny Donovan, East Coast campus of the Limbaugh Institute for Advanced Conservative Studies, where there's never a final exam, but we are tested every day.

-Deputy commander of Iran's Air Force saying plans have been drawn up to bomb Israel if the Jewish state attacks Iran.
+Deputy Commander of Iran's Air Force saying plans have been drawn up to bomb Israel if the Jewish state attacks Iran.

 The announcement comes amid rising tensions in the region, with the United States calling for a new round of UN sanctions against Iran over its disputed nuclear program.

-He's written the book, the Iranian Time Bomb.
+He's written the book, The Iranian Time Bomb.

-And uh you can speak with him for the next couple of minutes here at one eight hundred-two eight two two eight eight two.
+And you can speak with him for the next couple of minutes here at 1-800-282-2882.

 Hello, Jim.